Ionization potential of radium monofluoride

 Benchmarking the predictive power of molecular theory is crucial for the study of radioactive molecules, which is a prominent future avenue for precision tests of the Standard Model~\cite{ArrowsmithKron2024}.
 As most of the short-lived radioactive molecules of interest can only be made in small quantities at specialized facilities, none of their chemical properties are known experimentally even though knowledge of their chemical behavior is necessary to guide, or even enable altogether, their production and study~\cite{Kirchner2003,Koester2008}.
 Therefore, while the calculated IP of RaF is accurate even for predictions of lower sophistication in Fig.~\ref{fig:RaF_IP_exp_theo_group_2s}, the ability to reduce the theoretical uncertainty by including higher-order contributions, up to the QED level, remains important to aid experiments attempting to perform the first spectroscopy of previously unexplored systems.

-The previously calculated values of the dissociation energy, $D_{e}$, for RaF vary between 3.980~eV \cite{Isaev2010} and 5.282~eV \cite{isaev2013ion} with no corresponding uncertainties reported.
-Using the same computational method as for the IP, which achieves a more extensive and rigorous treatment of higher-order contributions compared to previous studies, an improved calculation of the RaF $D_{e}$ equal to 5.56[5]~eV is presented.
-This is in agreement with the RaF $D_{e}$ extracted from Morse potential fits in Ref.~\cite{GarciaRuiz2020}, provided they are scaled by 1.55(6).
+The previously calculated values of the ZPE-corrected dissociation energy, $D_{0}$, for RaF vary between 3.954~eV \cite{Isaev2010} and 5.255~eV \cite{isaev2013ion} with no corresponding uncertainties reported.
+Using the same computational method as for the IP, which achieves a more extensive and rigorous treatment of higher-order contributions compared to previous studies, an improved calculation of the RaF $D_{0}$ equal to 5.54[5]~eV is presented.
+This is in agreement with the RaF $D_0$ extracted from Morse potential fits in Ref.~\cite{GarciaRuiz2020}, provided they are scaled by 1.55(6).
 Dissociation energy determinations from Morse potential fits use linear extrapolations that significantly underestimate the true dissociation energy in molecules where ionic bonding is important \cite{Gaydon1946,Beckel1971}.
-By taking the extrapolated $D_{e}$ values for CaF~\cite{CharronCaF1995}, SrF~\cite{ColarussoSrF1996} and BaF~\cite{BernardBaF1992}, and comparing them to the true measured dissociation energies~\cite{JANAF1998}, the aforementioned scaling factor is obtained, which results in a RaF $D_{e}$ of 5.64(24)~eV (using the $X~^{2}\Sigma_{1/2}$ value from Ref.~\cite{GarciaRuiz2020}).
+By taking the extrapolated $D_{0}$ values for CaF~\cite{CharronCaF1995}, SrF~\cite{ColarussoSrF1996} and BaF~\cite{BernardBaF1992}, and comparing them to the true measured dissociation energies~\cite{JANAF1998}, the aforementioned scaling factor is obtained, which results in a RaF $D_{0}$ of 5.61(24)~eV (using the $X~^{2}\Sigma^{+}$ value from Ref.~\cite{GarciaRuiz2020}).